 Take off places, amounts, methods, techniques and purposes are not limited.

-Competitors, who's activities will initiate complaints from landowners, authorities etc., may be subject penalties up to 50 % of the day's score with an exception of emergency landings.
+However, competitors, who's activities will initiate complaints from landowners, authorities etc., may be subject for penalties up to 50 % of the day's score with an exception of emergency landings.